How to Respond to I-485 RFE: Common Requests and Strategy 2026

 1. Cover letter: Brief letter listing each RFE point and where the response addresses it.
 Include A-number, receipt number, and case number.
 Signed and dated.

-2. Point-by-point responses: Address every single item requested in RFE.
+2. Point-by-point responses: Address every single item requested in RFE, and respond directly to each piece of requested information.
 Use the same numbering/lettering as the RFE notice.
 Clearly label each response section.

 3. Required evidence: Provide exactly what USCIS requested.
 Do not omit requested items.
-If the document is unavailable, explain why and provide substitute evidence.
+USCIS requires primary evidence to show eligibility for immigration benefits; if primary evidence is unavailable, explain why and provide secondary evidence.

-4. Supporting documentation: Include additional evidence that strengthens the response, even if not specifically requested.
+4. Supporting documentation: Include additional evidence that strengthens the response, even if not specifically requested, along with copies of all the documents in a complete, organized set.
 A proactive approach reduces follow-up RFEs.

 5. Translations: Certified English translations for all foreign-language documents.
 Include translator’s certification statement.